developerprofile/Inboxinator/README.md

 An unofficial desktop client app for Google Inbox, created with [Electron](https://github.com/electron/electron).

-Just displays the Google Inbox Page in a [&lt;webview&gt;](https://electronjs.org/docs/api/webview-tag) and opens external links in the default browser.
+Just displays the Google Inbox page in a [&lt;webview&gt;](https://electronjs.org/docs/api/webview-tag) and opens external links in the default browser.

 ## Prebuild binaries